-- They also reveal very fine details in the music that lends to an incredibly enjoyable experience.
+- They also reveal very fine details in the music that leads to an incredibly enjoyable experience.

 - Not comfortable.
 Fatigue sets in after a short time wearing them.
-Uncomfortable and cheap headband construction.
+Cheap headband construction.

 - The connecting wires to each headphone and headphone jack both wear out and eventually come out completely.

 - Bass is weak.
 If you’re looking for thump and boom, look elsewhere.